-Firewood Ministry: Every Saturday, November through March, The Firewood Ministry splits, stacks and distributes firewood to people who have met with a Pastoral Partner.
+Firewood Ministry: Every Saturday, November through March, The Firewood Ministry splits, stacks and distributes firewood to people who have met with a Care Partner.
 This is a great way to serve with your family!

 Produce Garden: April through September, volunteers prepare, plant, maintain and harvest fruits and vegetables in our produce garden.
 Providing fresh produce to Common Ground is both healthy and rewarding.

 Auto Ministry: Twice a week, skilled mechanics gather to volunteer up in the Auto Ministry, fixing cars for single moms and others who cannot do it on their own.
 You pay for the parts and they provide the free labor.
-Please meet with a Pastoral Partner to see if you qualify.
+Please meet with a Care Partner to see if you qualify.
 We gladly accept auto donations to help provide safe vehicles for single moms.
 If you have a car that you would like to offer as a tax-deductible donation, please contact us!

 Visitation Ministry: Sharing the love and hope of Jesus Christ, with those that are incarcerated in our county.